IrvinA/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    I would say that semantic HTML is pretty straightforward, its HTML that is written in clear and forward way.
+The Tags literally say what each group of code does.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Inline retains all elements with a single line space and cannot take a height or width.

 3. What are the 4 areas of the box model?

+    Content, Margins, Padding, Border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The main axis: in rows its the horizontal axis and in columns its the vertical axis

 5. Explain why git is valuable to a team of developers.

+Git is valuable to teams because it allows each member to work on a project with in everyone else and contribute to the project as a whole.
+It also allows for said work to be reviewed and corrected before implementing completely.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.